-IAS 51000 - The Dominican People from Pre-Columbian Time to the 1844 Independence

-Study the formation of the Dominican people from pre-Columbian times to 1844.
-It examines the main demographic, economic, social, political and ethno-cultural processes of the former Spanish colony of La Española / Santo Domingo as it evolved into a new nation state named Dominican Republic.
+IAS 51000 - The Dominican People from Pre-Columbian Time to the 1844 Independence political and ethno-cultural processes of the former Spanish colony of La Española / Santo Domingo as it evolved into a new nation state named Dominican Republic.
 Informed classroom discussions of reading assignments, oral presentation of summary of final research project, and final research paper.